ITU-BDSA23-GROUP19/Chirp/README.md

 <br>

-# Chirp.Razor
+# Chirp.Web
 ## Running the application
 ### Locally
-- Change directory to `Chirp/src/Chirp.Razor`.
+- Change directory to `Chirp/src/Chirp.Web`.
 - Use `dotnet run`, this will start the application locally.
 - Open a browser and go to the following URL.
 http://localhost:5000/ or http://localhost:5273/